Classical Guitar Technique

 The word arpeggio means broken chord.
 Take the notes of a chord, and play them in sequence rather than all together.

 In the classical guitar world, playing arpeggios means using a specific right hand technique in which there is one finger per string.
 Those fingers are then used to play the notes of a chord in sequence.
-Sometimes this is easy (like the example below), and sometimes it’s very complex (like piece by Mertz in the audio below).
+Sometimes this is easy (like the example below), and sometimes it’s very complex.

 Arpeggios don’t get a lot of love in the technical practice world.
 Which is unfortunate.
 Classical guitarists spend a lot of time playing around with arpeggio textures.
 Some of the most famous pieces of the guitar repertoire include extended sections of repeated arpeggio patterns.
 It makes sense then that you should spend some time with arpeggios in your technical practice routine.
 The Giuliani right hand studies and other similar exercises are some of the most effective ways to practice arpeggios.